-Martin Whitfield MSP has voiced his support for Melanoma Awareness Month this May and is backing a leading cancer charity’s new ‘Know Your Skin’ campaign.
+Martin Whitfield MSP is supporting Melanoma Awareness Month this May by backing a leading charity’s new ‘Know Your Skin’ campaign.

-His support comes after experts have raised concerns in response to a new survey by the charity Melanoma Focus which shows that 35 per cent of people in Scotland reported rarely or never using sunscreen when in the UK and only 15 per cent saying that they always use it.
+His support comes after experts have raised concerns in response to a new survey by the charity Melanoma Focus.
+It shows that 35% of people in Scotland reported rarely or never using sunscreen when in the UK.
+Only 15% say that they always use sunscreen.

-Melanoma skin cancer is a serious and potentially fatal condition, yet people in the UK are often ignoring the dangers posed by prolonged exposure to the UV rays.
+Melanoma skin cancer is a serious and potentially fatal condition.
+However, people in the UK are often ignoring the dangers posed by prolonged exposure to the UV rays.
 1 in 36 men and 1 in 47 women in the UK will be diagnosed with melanoma skin cancer in their lifetime.
-It is the deadliest form of skin cancer and is in the top five most commonly diagnosed cancers in the UK, killing 2,333 people per year.
+It is the deadliest form of skin cancer and is in the top five most commonly diagnosed cancers in the UK.
 Yet 86 per cent of melanomas are preventable.

-Recent research has shown that there has been a huge increase in the number of people in the UK being diagnosed with melanoma, despite efforts to educate the public on the risks.
+Research shows a huge increase in the number of people being diagnosed with melanoma.
+This is despite concerted efforts to educate the public on the risks.
 Over the last decade, melanoma skin cancer incidence rates have increased by around a third (32 per cent) in the UK.

 The reported use of sunbeds is also a serious concern.
 It is estimated that in the UK about 100 people die each year from melanomas that are due to sunbed use.
 The survey found that 31 per cent of Scottish people have used sunbeds, despite 82 per cent of all respondents knowing that they increase the risk of skin cancer.